 For each scene, we first asked the subject to stay still for $1-2$ seconds, where we can find $2$ consecutive still frames (or $3$ frames for \threeexposure) without motions for generating the HDR image for this timestamp.
 We then asked the subject to move back-and-forth (\eg, waving hands or walking).
 We selected an image sequence whose center frame was the static frame, and arranged this sequence to be the proper LDRs-HDR pairs (see \fref{fig:dynamic_gt_dataset} for an example).
 For each reference frame with GT HDR, we also created a pair with a larger motion by sampling the neighboring frames in a frame interval of $2$, which doubles the number of pairs.
 In total, we created $\NumOfDynamicGTTwoExp$ and $\NumOfDynamicGTThreeExp$ pairs for the case of \twoexposure ($5$ input frames) and \threeexposure ($7$ input frames), respectively.

-\paragraph{Dynamic scenes without GT} We captured a larger scale dataset containing uncontrolled dynamic scenes for qualitative evaluation.
+\paragraph{Dynamic scenes without GT} We captured a larger scale dataset containing uncontrolled dynamic scenes for qualitative evaluation (see~\fref{fig:real_dynamic_samples} for examples).
 Specifically, we captured $\NumOfDynamicTwoExp$ \twoexposure and $\NumOfDynamicThreeExp$ \threeexposure sequences, each contains around $100$ frames.
 This dataset can also be used for semi-supervised or unsupervised training in the future.

 \paragraph{Data processing} We saved the raw data of the captured videos and performed demosaicing, white balancing, color correction, and gamma compression ($\gamma=2.2$) to convert the raw data to RGB data using the recorded metadata.
 In this paper, we rescaled the images to $1536\times 813$ for evaluation.
 Both the captured raw data and processed images will be released.